ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 you want.
 Right now (Jan/2019) the maximum number of GPU nodes you are able to request is 10.

-### 12. Start Photoscan Network Monitor
+### 12. Start PhotoScan Network Monitor

 At the Storm user's Desktop find the program Photoscan\_Monitor.
 This will start the software that will allow you to monitor the activity of the GPU's network.

-Using this monitoring tool you can connect to the Photoscan Server (orchestrator) you will see the server and the GPU nodes working/progress.
+Using this monitoring tool you can connect to the PhotoScan Server (orchestrator) you will see the server and the GPU nodes working/progress.

 ![](./gifs/photoscan_monitor.gif)<br>

-As you can see, the connection is made to the Photoscan server and at the bottom part, the list of GPU nodes shows up.
-Once you start the processing in the Photoscan Pro GUI you will see activity in this monitoring tool.
+As you can see, the connection is made to the PhotoScan server and at the bottom part, the list of GPU nodes shows up.
+Once you start the processing in the PhotoScan Pro GUI you will see activity in this monitoring tool.

-### 13. Testing from the Photoscan Pro GUI
+### 13. Testing from the PhotoScan Pro GUI

-Here is a screencast showing the use of Photoscan GUI in Storm (using SWRC-ARS-SWRC Photoscan License) on how to open the project and run the process "Build Dense Point Cloud" using the configured UA-HPC cluster.
+Here is a screencast showing the use of PhotoScan GUI in Storm (using SWRC-ARS-SWRC PhotoScan License) on how to open the project and run the process "Build Dense Point Cloud" using the configured UA-HPC cluster.

 ![](./gifs/photoscan_gui_example.gif) <br>